sternenseemann/spacecookie/README.md

 * HTTP, Gemini: Multi protocol support is a non-goal for spacecookie.
   For HTTP you can [proxy](https://github.com/sternenseemann/gopher-proxy) pretty easily, however.
-* Search: Gopher supports search transactions, but spacecookie doesn't offer the possibility to add enable search for a gopherspace.
+* Search: Gopher supports search transactions, but the spacecookie daemon doesn't offer the possibility to add a search engine to a gopherspace.
 It is however entirely possible to implement an index search server using [the spacecookie library](https://hackage.haskell.org/package/spacecookie/docs/Network-Gopher.html)